Racializaton of Institutions

 • Racial attitudes & framing affect policy preferences

-• Our work bridges public opinion research with institutional behavior, elite decision-making, and policy outcomes.
+• Our work bridges public opinion research with institutions, elite decision-making, and policy outcomes.

 (Gilens, 1999; Kellstedt, 2003; Hutchings & Valentino, 2004; Bartels, 2020; Stephens-Dougan, L., 2020; O’Brian, 2024)